You may call the toll-free number at 855-354-5623 from 7:30 AM to 5:30 PM Monday through Friday.

 The easiest way is to pay your bill before the due date.
 If you are unable to do so, please call the Customer Call Center and ask to make payment arrangements.

-You are responsible for all of your usage up to the date that you requested your account be closed.
+You are responsible for all your usage up to the date that you requested your account be closed.
 When we turn off the water and lock the meter, a final read is taken.
-Your final bill will reflect the usage through the final read and it will be mailed to you after you have moved.
+Your final bill will reflect the usage through the final read, and it will be mailed to you after you have moved.

 The Streetscape Division does not remove city trees for sewer problems and removing the tree will not solve the problem.
 Once a line is broken, roots or soil from any source can enter the pipe.
 City policy states that the homeowner is responsible for the maintenance and repair of the lateral line, which is the line that runs from the house to where it hooks up to the City main sewer line.
 If you are having problems with the lateral line, it could mean that the line is broken or separated at a joint in the line.
-An inspection procedure will verify if roots are the cause and, if in fact, the tree is City owned.
+An inspection procedure will verify if roots are the cause and if in fact, the tree is City owned.

 The City will pay for damage to the lateral line only when the line has been exposed, inspected and when it has been verified by a Streetscape Supervisor that the damage was caused by a City owned tree and not from roots from a tree or vegetation in your yard, your neighbors’ yard or from trees that may have been removed over five years in the past.
 NOTE: if you would like to file a claim for sewer lateral line damage, you may file through the City Clerk’s Office or pick up a form from the Risk Management Division in the City Personnel building at 3231 Torrance Blvd.